University of Manchester: Victoria Park Campus

 The Victoria Park Campus has several halls of residence including St. Anselm Hall with Canterbury Court, Dalton-Ellis Hall, Hulme Hall (including Burkhardt House) and Opal Gardens Hall.
 Halls at Victoria Park are generally more traditional, and more likely to be catered.

 Hulme Hall, which opened in 1887 in Plymouth Grove, is the oldest hall of residence at the university.
 It moved to its current site in Victoria Park in 1907.

 Fallowfield Campus

 The Fallowfield Campus, 2 mi south of the Oxford Road Campus is the largest of the university's residential campuses, built largely in the 1960s as a 'Student Village'.
-The Owens Park group of halls with a landmark tower is at its centre, while Oak House is another hall of residence.
+The Owens Park group of halls, formerly with a landmark tower, is at its centre, while Oak House is another hall of residence.
 Woolton Hall is next to Oak House.
 Allen Hall is a traditional hall near Ashburne Hall (Sheavyn House being annexed to Ashburne).
 Richmond Park is a recent addition to the campus, as well as Unsworth Park which opened in 2019.

-Student body

-More students apply to Manchester than to any other university in the country, with 79,925 UCAS main scheme applications for undergraduate courses in 2020.
-Manchester had the 16th highest average entry qualification for undergraduates of any UK university in 2019, with new students averaging 165 UCAS points, equivalent to 3/8th of a grade below A*A*A* in A-level grades.
-In 2020, the university made offers to 59.7% of applicants, with 11.3% of applicants being accepted.

-15.7% of Manchester's undergraduates are privately educated, the 23rd highest proportion amongst mainstream British universities.

 Notable people

-Many notable people have worked or studied at the University of Manchester, or its predecessor institutions, including 25 Nobel Prize laureates.
+Many notable people have worked or studied at the University of Manchester or its predecessor institutions, including 26 Nobel Prize recipients.